words and scientific symbols

 The Animal Bioscience Building is located just south of the roundabout at 11th and College St. on the north side of campus.
 The workshop will primarily be held in Room 138, also known as the Harold and Evelyn Wanke conference room.
 You can also use Google maps for directions by entering your starting point here: Directions to Animal Bioscience Building.

-Fee includes Basic Meat Microbiology and HACCP notebook, parking pass and other supplies for the three-day workshop.
+Fee includes Basic Meat Microbiology and HACCP notebook, parking and supplies for the three-day workshop.
 Each participant is required to pay this amount even if multiple registrants from the same company are participation.
 Please remember to bring a check made out to MSU Animal and Range Sciences for the full amount due.

-Registration Deadline: Tuesday, May 1
+Registration Deadline: May 1, 2026

 This course is limited to 20 participants.
 Class will be cancelled if there are fewer than 10 registrants by the registration deadline.

-• Tuesday: 8:30 a.m. - 5 p.m.
+• 8:30 - 5 p.m. | Course Instruction

-• Wednesday: 8 a.m. - 5 p.m.
+• 8 a.m. - 5 p.m. | Course instruction

-• Thursday: 8 a.m. - 1 p.m.
+• 8 a.m. - 1 p.m.

 Instructors

-Dustin Schreiner, Registered Sanitarian, MSU Culinary Services
+• Dustin Schreiner, R.S.
+MSU Culinary Services

 Lodging